-There was a lot of buzz surrounding Burton after the success of his short film, Frankenweenie—so much so that Spielberg considered him to direct Gremlins.
+There was a lot of buzz surrounding Tim Burton after the success of his short film, Frankenweenie—so much so that Spielberg considered him to direct Gremlins.
 But the fact that Burton had yet to direct a feature film worked against him, and the gig was given to Joe Dante.
-A year later, Burton released his first theatrical feature, Pee-Wee’s Big Adventure.
+A year later, Burton released his first theatrical feature, Pee-wee’s Big Adventure.

 Because there was no CGI at the time of Gremlins, the creatures were animatronic puppets, each of which took a major chunk out of the film’s budget.
 Zach Galligan revealed that when leaving the set each night, security personnel asked the cast and crew to open the trunks of their cars to ensure that they hadn’t stolen any of the props.

-Creature creator Chris Walas used balloons in an innovative fashion: they were the secret VFX ingredient when the new Mogwai popped out of Gizmo’s body, and he used a balloon again to explode the Gremlin in the microwave.
+Creature creator Chris Walas used balloons in an innovative fashion: They were the secret VFX ingredient when the new Mogwai popped out of Gizmo’s body, and he used a balloon again to explode the Gremlin in the microwave.